Domain Connect and Automatic DNS Setup

 Domain Connect is an open source tool that allows WP Engine to update DNS records on your behalf when using a supported DNS provider.
 This tool makes it easy to point your DNS records to WP Engine!

 Additionally, WP Engine can now order an SSL, update your primary domain in WordPress and even run a search and replace all on your behalf.
-This process ensures your website ready to use faster and easier.
+This process ensures your website is ready to use faster and easier.

 If you add a domain registered with one of the supported providers, you will automatically see the workflow outlined below after adding your domain to the User Portal.

 Supported DNS Providers